jahangirmayed1990/Departments_SQL_Database/README.md

 This table is typically part of an HR or organizational database structure where each department has a unique ID, a name, and may optionally be linked to a manager and a location.

 ## Brief Description:
+A "departments table" like the one I've defined is commonly used in Human Resources (HR), Enterprise Resource Planning (ERP), and organizational management systems.

 **CREATE TABLE departments:** This command creates a new table named departments.